chrisdedman/project-report-latex/README.md

 ## 📚 License

 This template is free to use and modify for academic purposes.
+See [LICENSE](LICENSE) for more details.